LedgerHQ/ledger-live-common/docs/countervalues.md

 *Currently in Ledger Live, `accounts` and `countervalueCurrency` are managed by two different implementation on desktop and mobile side.
 Therefore, `useTrackingPairForAccounts` still has to accept these as arguments.
 In the future we may want to move all the logic inside live-common to provide even simpler API.

-and useCalculate hook inside a React component or a custom hook.
+useCalculate hook inside a React component or a custom hook.

 ```js
 import { useCalculate } from "@ledgerhq/live-common/lib/countervalues/react"